• Skip to primary navigation

 Why This Cauliflower Bake Actually Feels Like a Meal

 This casserole does more than act as a side.
-It’s cheesy, smoky, creamy, and built to hold together—not fall apart on the plate.
-Unlike boiled or steamed cauliflower that can turn watery, roasting keeps everything tender but still structured.
+It's cheesy, smoky, creamy, and built to hold together-not fall apart on the plate, thanks to roasting and a thickened cheese sauce.

 You can prep it in advance.
 You can make it low-carb.
-You can eat it for lunch and feel full without crashing.

 • Roasted cauliflower holds texture and flavor